-Philadelphia Lawyer for Religious Discrimination in Employment
+Religious Discrimination Attorneys in Philadelphia Employment Cases

 A dedicated Philadelphia employment discrimination lawyer can assist you in seeking relief.
 At Console Mattiacci Law, LLC, we are proud to represent those who are facing or have faced discrimination on the basis of religion or creed.
 We have been recognized by our peers for our skill in fighting for fairness in the workplace.

-- Prohibition on Religious Discrimination in the Workplace
+Prohibition on Religious Discrimination in the Workplace

 Federal, state and, in Philadelphia and some surrounding communities, local law prohibits discrimination in employment based on religion, creed or “religious creed.”
 This prohibits employers from inquiring about a potential employee’s beliefs, and from declining to hire them based on their answer.
 An employer may not terminate or refuse to promote a person based on their beliefs.